magnolialogic/python-hevc_transcoder/README.md

   --all                 transcode all supported movies in source directory -q QUALITY, --quality QUALITY
-                        HandBrake quality slider value (-12,51) --baseline            use baseline options
-  --best                use highest quality options --preset PRESET       override video encoder preset --small               add additional encoder options to minimize filesize at the expense of speed
+                        HandBrake quality slider value (-12,51) --preset PRESET       override video encoder preset --baseline            use baseline encoder options --best                use highest quality encoder options --small               use additional encoder options to minimize filesize at the expense of speed --delete              delete output files when complete/interrupted
 ```

 # compareEncoding.py